Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 3. Project Name: Poly Network (Loss: $611M | Date: August 2021)

-This allowed the attacker to replace the legitimate manager’s public key with their own, gaining full control over cross-chain assets and ultimately withdrawing funds across multiple chains.
+This allowed the attacker to replace the legitimate manager’s public key with their own, gaining full control over cross-chain assets and withdrawing funds across multiple chains.

 4. Project Name: Wormhole (Loss: $326M | Date: February 2022)